-WHERE IS PULAU LABENGKI ISLAND
+WHERE IS LABENGKI ISLAND

 Pulau Labengki is an island located off the Southeast coast of Sulawesi in Indonesia.
-From the mainland, it is approximately a 2-hour boat trip to Labengki Island.
+From the mainland, it is approximately a 2-hour boat trip to reach Labengki Island.

-SEE THE MAP BELOW FOR THE PIN LOCATION OF LABENGKI ISLAND
+PIN LOCATION OF LABENGKI ISLAND

 Little Labengki Island

-HOW TO BOOK A TOUR TO PULAU LABENGKI + SOMBORI ISLAND
+HOW TO BOOK A TOUR TO PULAU LABENGKI

 I contacted the tour company via Whatsapp one week prior to my trip to Sulawesi to organise and confirm everything.
 Their Whatsapp number is +62 821 3989 9009 and they are very quick to respond when you message to inquire about booking a tour to Pulau Labengki.

 WHAT TO EXPECT ON THE PULAU LABENGKI & SOMBORI ISLANDS TOUR

-On the tour, the following locations you will get to visit on Pulau Labengki and Little Labengki Island are the Goa Cave Swimming Pool, Blue Lagoon, Pasir Panjang Beach, Kimaboe Hill + Teluk Cinta (view of a love heart shaped lagoon) and The Lighthouse.
+On the tour, the following locations you will get to visit on Pulau Labengki and Little Labengki Island are the Goa Cave Swimming Pool, Blue Lagoon, Pasir Panjang Beach, Kimaboe Hill + Teluk Cinta (view of a love heart-shaped lagoon) and The Lighthouse.

 The day trip to Sombori Island includes the Sombori Island Lagoons (Grandma’s House), Sombori Hill + Kayangan Peak (viewpoint similar to Raja Ampat) Berlian Cave and Mbokkita Island.

 1. Goa Cave Swimming Pool

-Located in the centre of Little Labengki Island is the Goa Cave Swimming Pool.
+Located in the center of Little Labengki Island is the Goa Cave Swimming Pool.
 Rainwater drips into a limestone cave that is filled with stalactite rock formations.

 2. The Lighthouse

 On the southern side of Little Labengki Island is an old rundown lighthouse that sits perched high on a small cliff.
-There is a rickety spiral staircse inside that you can climb to the top at your own risk.
+There is a rickety spiral staircase inside that you can climb to the top at your own risk.

 3. Blue Lagoon

 Make sure you have a pair of closed in shoes to climb the sharps rocks up and over into the lagoon.
 The water inside the lagoon is fluorescent blue and there are a few spots to do some cliff jumping!

 4. Kimaboe Hill & Teluk Cinta Viewpoint

-If you have a drone, you can fly it from the top of Kimaboe Hill and capture the Teluk Cinta bay which is in the shape of a love heart from a birds-eye perspective.
+If you have a DJI Mavic Drone, you can fly it from the top of Kimaboe Hill and capture the Teluk Cinta Bay which is in the shape of a love heart from a birds-eye perspective.

 5. Pasir Panjang Beach

 I used to dream of places like this as a kid, and to be exploring a location such as this one with no one else around was a dream come true.
 I made a rope swing on one of the bent palm trees and lost hours playing around on this beach as the day came to an end.

 As Pulau Labengki is an up and coming destination in Indonesia there is very limited information about these islands, in fact, this article may be the first detailed blog post you will find that is written in English.

-On Little Labengki Island the only power source comes from a generator which is only switched on from 6pm-10pm, so if you need to charge camera batteries, phones and accessories, this is the only chance you will get.
+On Little Labengki Island the only power source comes from a generator that is only switched on from 6pm-10pm, so if you need to charge camera batteries, phones and accessories, this is the only chance you will get.

 The population of Little Labengki Island is 470 and it is inhabited by the local Bajo people, said to be the toughest fisherman in all of Indonesia.
 They are also very welcoming and friendly to new visitors.